-1. ReSource-aware perception and control
+1. ReSource-aware LEARNING and control

 In a world of connected machines, from the Internet of Things (IoT) to the IoR2T, competitions for resources arise: from how to allocate the available power (when to activate what) to how to allocate the available communication and computation bandwidth (when to communicate and compute what).
 Hence, towards the IoR2T, the first step is to address the necessity for robotic and, more broadly, cyber-physical systems (CPS) that successfully operate despite power, communication, and computation constraints.

-The first key contribution of my PhD was to identify first fundamental limits towards resource-constrained operation of CPS in terms of their perception and control capabilities, and to develop provably near-optimal algorithms to reach the limits.
+The first key contribution of my PhD was to identify first fundamental limits towards resource-constrained operation of CPS in terms of their learning and control capabilities, and to develop provably near-optimal algorithms to reach the limits.
 To identify the limits, I employed tools of control and computational complexity theory.
 To develop the algorithms, I employed tools of combinatorial (discrete) optimization, proving properties of discrete convexity, namely, of submodularity.